-Numerous water management plans have been developed by individual or multiple agencies or groups within the Region to address water supply, water quality, stormwater and flood, ecosystem and habitat protection and enhancement, watershed protection, conservation, recreation, and land use controls (see Chapter 7, Regional Coordination for a description of these plans).
+Numerous water management plans have been developed by individual or multiple agencies or groups within the Region to address water supply, water quality, stormwater and flood, ecosystem and habitat protection and enhancement, watershed protection, conservation, recreation, climate change, and land use controls (see Chapter 7, Regional Coordination for a description of these plans).
 Each local plan addresses portions of the Region, but many of the plans overlap in geography, scope, or agency jurisdiction, which can contribute to regional water management conflicts and challenges.

 Table 1-2 summarizes several key challenges or constraints that the Region faces in addressing water management issues.
 Table 1-2 also identifies how the IRWM Plan can assist in solving those challenges.
-The list of key challenges or constraints was developed by the RWMG and affirmed by the RAC and stakeholders at a public workshop held on June 5, 2013.
+The list of key challenges or constraints was developed by the RWMG and affirmed by the

+RAC and stakeholders at a public workshop held on June 5, 2013 and revisited by the RWMG in 2018.
 Given the importance of the challenges presented in Table 1-2, the Region will strive to implement projects to address these issues.
-Information about the Region's project prioritization and selection process can be found in Chapter 9, Project Evaluation and Prioritization.
+Information about the Region's project prioritization and selection process is in Chapter 9, Project Evaluation and Prioritization.